bgrochal/IET/JavaScript/ProcessManager/README.md

 ﻿# Process manager
-This repository contains simple application which can be used as a process manager with GUI for UNIX-systems.
+This repository contains simple application which can be used as a process manager with GUI for UNIX-systems written within the "JavaScript programming" classes held at AGH UST.
 Application enables: listing processes, killing them and adding own add-ons written in C/C++.
 Technology stack: JavaScript, jQuery with jQuery UI, NodeJS, HTML.

 ## Installation and usage
 1. Open your command line prompt.